chrdev/wat4ff/README.md

 Choose either one:

-* Install Apple iTunes for Windows using the installer, not the AppStore.
-Use the same bit-version as FFmpeg.
+* Install Apple iTunes using the same-bit-as-FFmpeg installer.

-* Make it all portable by extracting files from iTunes.
+* Or, Make a portable folder by extracting files from iTunes.
   Like the way [qaac](https://github.com/nu774/qaac) does.
-  On 64-bit OS, The folder structure should end up like this:
+  On 64-bit OS, The folder structure ends up like this:
 ```
   |   ffmpeg.exe
   \-- QTfiles64